European greenfinch: Breeding

 The breeding season lasts from the second half of March until June; fledging takes place in early July.

 Woodland edges, farmland hedges and gardens with relatively thick vegetation are favoured for breeding.
 The nest is placed in trees or bushes.
 The nest is built by the female who is accompanied by the male.
-The clutch consists of 4–6 eggs which are laid at daily intervals usually beginning one or two days after the completion of the nest.
-The eggs are greyish-white, bluish-white or beige with reddish or brownish spots or blotches concentrated at the broader end.
+The clutch consists of 4–6 eggs which are typically laid at daily intervals, beginning one or two days after the nest is completed.
+The eggs are greyish-white, bluish-white, or beige, with reddish or brownish spots or blotches concentrated at the broader end.
 On average the eggs measure 20.0 × 14.6 mm and weigh 2.17 g.
 They are incubated by the female for 13–14 days.
-The male feeds her at the nest during this period.
-Chicks are covered with thick, long, greyish-white down at hatching.
-They are fed on insect larvae by both adults during the first days, and later, by a frequently regurgitated yellowish paste made of seeds.
-They leave the nest about 13 days later, but they are not able to fly.
-Usually, they fledge 16–18 days after hatching.
+During this period, the male feeds her at the nest.
+The chicks are covered in thick, long, greyish-white down when they hatch.
+Both adults feeds them on during the first days, and later on a frequently regurgitated yellowish paste made of seeds.
+They leave the nest after about 13 days, but cannot fly yet.
+They usually fledge 16–18 days after hatching.
 This species produces two or three broods per year.

 In Australasia, the European greenfinch's breeding season is from October to March.